 Gatsby

-This cutie is often likened to a Golden Retriever by her mom.
-She loves her toys and sometimes would just sit quietly beside me with one in her mouth.
+Her mom often likened this cutie to a Golden Retriever.
+She loved her toys and sometimes would just sit quietly beside me with one in her mouth.
 Although she might not be named after a queen, she could pose just as well as Elsa.
 DOB – 02/03/17

 Gatsby and Elsa at the Chihuahua Cafe